svsticky/constipated-koala/DEPLOYMENT_GUIDE.md

 		process fails, we either are missing some package needed to build an extension, or something else broke.
 If the package can be installed, install it, else, abort.
+	- `RAILS_ENV=production bundle exec rake assets:clobber`
+		`RAILS_ENV=production bundle exec rake assets:precompile`
+		This command will ensure that all assets compile, if this fails, abort.
 	- `RAILS_ENV=production bundle exec rake db:migrate:status`
 		This command will give information about which database migrations are present, and whether or not they have been performed.
 If there are any